6 Inspiring Product Backlog Examples

 - Improving the right things in the product.

 That’s it!
-Six ways to structure an Agile backlog with examples.
+Six product backlog examples to structure an Agile backlog.
 As I mentioned earlier, it is often a combination of these approaches, not just one, that is used for best results.
 The key is to have a systematic approach to how you build and structure your backlog — especially in large-scale contexts — and improve from there.
 Results will follow.